 GENE EXPRESSION OF POLYAMINE METABOLISM PROTEINS IN HUMAN PROSTATE CANCER AND BENIGN PROSTATIC HYPERPLASIA

 - 1R.E.
-Kavetsky Institute of Experimental Pathology, Oncology and Radiobiology, NAS of Ukraine
+Kavetsky Institute of Experimental Pathology, Oncology and Radiobiology of NAS of Ukraine

 - 2National Cancer Institute, Kyiv, Ukraine